Short Story Saturday: Veiled Intentions

 “I think my husband is wrong, Mystic Trevor.
 This grimoire sounds amazing.
 Everything sounds amazing.
 We’ll take it.
 All of it, I mean!”

-“Melinda, don’t get me wrong.
-I don’t mind you buying these items if you find them to be nice decorative art or perhaps good conversation pieces but to think these trinkets hold any more power than a paperweight is foolhardy at best.”
+“Melinda, don’t get me wrong,” I said as she was handed the receipt.
+“I don’t mind if you’re buying these items if you think they’re nice decorations or good conversation pieces.
+But not if you think these trinkets hold any more magic than a paperweight.
+That’s foolhardy at best.”

-“Sir, your cynicism is not appreciated by neither me nor your wife.
-I must insist that you cease your derisive comments at once.”
+“Sir, your cynicism is not appreciated by either me or your wife,” the alleged mystic grumbled.
+“I must insist that you cease your derisive comments at once.”

-“Yeah, honey, believe in something for once in your life.
-Are you not impressed by all the magic he performed?”
+“Yeah, honey, believe in something for once in your life,” Melinda said with a deep but cute scowl.
+“Are you not impressed by all the magic he performed?”

+The ass pretended to look sorrowful.
 “I’m sorry for your loss, my dear.
 I regret to inform you that no artifact no matter how mystical has such power.”

 I breathed a temporary sigh of relief.

-“Oh,” my wife said as a dejected grimace washed across her face.
-“I just heard before that, well, I suppose it doesn’t matter.
+“Oh,” my wife said as a dejected grimace washed over her face.
+“It’s just… I once heard before that… Well, I suppose it doesn’t matter.
 Thank you anyway.”

 “You can?” my wife asked with the excitement of a schoolgirl.